abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Cayley's theorem
 ---

-We saw how using currying we can represent the elements of any group as permutions that, also form a monoid.
+We saw how using currying we can represent the elements of any group as permutations that, also form a monoid.
 Cayley's theorem tells us that those two groups are isomorphic:

 > Any group is isomorphic to a permutation group.